airbnb/swift/swift.md

 }
 ```

-* **[3.13](#3.13) <a name='3.13'></a> Use `assert` and `precondition` semantically.** Reserve using the `precondition` methods to check for conditions that, if untrue, would make it impossible for your app to continue executing.
-Use the `assert` methods otherwise.
-A good sign that you should use an `assert` method is if you could reasonably just avoid executing the the code that the `assert` is protecting.
+* **[3.13](#3.13) <a name='3.13'></a> Handle an unexpected condition with a `precondition` method when you cannot reasonably recover from it.
+Otherwise, use an `assert` method combined with appropriate logging in production.** This strikes a balance between crashing and providing insight into unexpected conditions in the wild.
 There is little reason to prefer the `fatalError` methods over the `precondition` methods, as we should not be building with the `-Ounchecked` optimization level.

 ```swift
 func doSomethingAbsolutelyEssential(atIndex index: Int, ofArray array: [String]) {